 If you’re new to the Sturgis South Dakota bike week, try to book a “Ride with a Local” tour.
 These organized rides pair you with friendly guides who have been in the Black Hills for years and know their way around.
 It’s the perfect way to see everything the area has to offer and chat with experienced riders who can share helpful information and fun facts about Sturgis.

-The races are another part of the event you don’t want to miss out on.
-Check out what’s happening at the Sturgis Dragway and then make your way over to the historic Jackpine Gypsies Rally Race where it all began.
+The races are another part of the event you’re going to want to be there for.
+Check out what’s happening at the Sturgis Dragway, and then make your way over to the historic Jackpine Gypsies Rally Race where it all began.

 While in town, check out the vendors and score some great deals on the obligatory t-shirts, patches and pins.
-The rally is also a great place to find sales on gear, accessories and bike upgrades directly from the dealers.
+The rally is also a prime place to find sales on gear, accessories and bike upgrades directly from the dealers.
 You can talk to folks from many of the major manufacturers who are a wealth of information and are more than willing to share their expertise.
 Pretty much all of the bike makers have giant displays showcasing their newest bikes.
-Just be careful, or you just might end up going home with one!
+Just be careful – you just might end up going home with one!

 How to prepare for a trip to Sturgis

 If you’ve never been to Sturgis before, do a bit of homework to plan your stay.
 All the rides and events can be overwhelming and you may miss out if you don’t have a plan of attack.
 Look online and chat with fellow riders about their favorite moments throughout the week.
 You don’t have to have a detailed itinerary, just an idea about what you want to do once you roll into town.